IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> aoc admin node create @json:'{"name":"myname","access_key":"myaccesskeyid","ats_access_key":true,"ats_storage_type":"ibm-s3","url":"https://ats-sl-fra-all.aspera.io"}'
 ```

-Creation of a node with a self-managed node is similar, but the command `aoc admin ats access_key create` is replaced with `node access_key create` on the private node itself.
+Creation of a node with a self-managed node is similar, but the command `aoc admin ats access_key create` is replaced with `node access_keys create` on the private node itself.

 #### Example: Deactivate an application in a workspace